SolarCity/EdLiteR/README.md

 Unless you have a PORT environment variable set, you'll find your app sitting at ````localhost:3000````

 ### To build the Ionic app:
-(this section is totally lifted from Ionic) cd into `myApp` and run:
+from the root of the app run:

 ```bash
 $ ionic platform add ios